 Bean sprouts 豆芽 (dou ya)

 Bean sprouts is a generic term for sprouts from any kind of beans.
-However in Chinese cuisine, it generally refers to either the mung bean sprouts or the soy bean sprouts.
+However in Chinese cuisine, it generally refers to either the mung bean sprouts 绿豆芽 (lui dou ya) or the soy bean sprouts 黄豆芽 (huang dou ya).
+More information and recipes about the bean sprouts.

 Bitter melon 苦瓜 (ku gua) is a fruit of a climbing vine.
 It is pale green and cucumber-like with a bumpy, grooved skin.
 The centre of the fruit is white and spongy with the seeds embedded within.
+The flesh is bitter.
 Click for more information and recipes.

-There is a popular dish in Singapore Chinese restaurants where mashed taro is shaped into a ring and deep-fried.
+There is a popular dish in Singapore called 佛本飘香 (fo ben piao xiang) Yam Ring where mashed taro is shaped into a ring and deep-fried.
 It is then used to hold stir-fried bell peppers, pork nuggets and cashew nuts.
 It is yummy.

 For soups, it is best to be cut into cubes or thin slices and fried before adding to the soup.